NVIDIA/framework-reproducibility/doc/d9m/tensorflow.md

 ### Patch Changes

-In the most recent release of this package (version `0.4.0`), the distribution name changed from `tensorflow-determinism` to `framework-reproducibility` and the package name changed from `tfdeterminism` to `fwr13y`.
+In version `0.4.0` of this package, the distribution name changed from `tensorflow-determinism` to `framework-reproducibility` and the package name changed from `tfdeterminism` to `fwr13y`.
 These changes reflect an intention going forward for this repo to increasingly support reproducibility in multiple deep learning frameworks.

 Users of `tfdeterminism.patch` will need to use the to-be-deprecated `fwr13y.d9m.tensorflow.patch` and will be encouraged to migrate to using